apache/hudi/website/docs/sql_ddl.md

 :::

 #### Passing Lock Providers for Concurrent Writers

-Hudi requires a lock provider to support concurrent writers or asynchronous table services.
+Hudi requires a lock provider to support concurrent writers or asynchronous table services when using OCC and [NBCC](/docs/next/concurrency_control#non-blocking-concurrency-control-mode-experimental) (Non-Blocking Concurrency Control) concurrency mode.
+For NBCC mode, locking is only used to write the commit metadata file in the timeline.
+Writes are serialized by completion time.
 Users can pass these table properties into *TBLPROPERTIES* as well.
 Below is an example for a Zookeeper based configuration.

 ```sql
 -- Properties to use Lock configurations to support Multi Writers